QwenLM/Qwen2.5/docs/source/getting_started/quickstart.md

 # Quickstart

 This guide helps you quickly start using Qwen3.
-We provide examples of [Hugging Face Transformers](https://github.com/huggingface/transformers) as well as [ModelScope](https://github.com/modelscope/modelscope), and [vLLM](https://github.com/vllm-project/vllm) for deployment.
+We provide examples of [Hugging Face Transformers](https://github.com/huggingface/transformers) as well as [ModelScope](https://github.com/modelscope/modelscope), and [vLLM](https://github.com/vllm-project/vllm) and [SGLang](https://github.com/sgl-project/sglang) for deployment.

 You can find Qwen3 models in [the Qwen3 collection](https://huggingface.co/collections/Qwen/qwen3-67dd247413f0e2e4f653967f) at Hugging Face Hub and [the Qwen3 collection](https://www.modelscope.cn/collections/Qwen3-9743180bdc6b48) at ModelScope.